junokili/tuktuktours/README.md

 - **Moderate Comments** - add a moderator step for editing/deleting comments that breach acceptable standards
 - **Moderate Reviews** - add a moderator step for editing/deleting reviews that breach acceptable standards

+Additional testing of e.g checkout and basket apps before making this a vaiable e-commerce store.

 ## Technologies used